 For employees, the g1 program is part of overall workplace culture.
 The program is linked to sustainable purchasing, recycling procedures, and operational practices.
 Employees are aware of the DLCC's reputation as a green leader, and regularly consider how their actions affect this reputation.
-Every surveyed employee considered the g1 program to be positive for the convention center, and 82% felt it was implemented successfully.
-As employees are the group that interacts most often with the building, they are the ones who are most impacted by the g1 program, with 85% reporting the program impacting their behavior at work and 67% following similar practices at home.
-Employee awareness of sustainability and their resulting choices are evident in the energy performance, waste reduction, and water consumption of the building1.
+Employee awareness of sustainability and their resulting choices are evident in the energy performance, waste reduction, and water consumption of the building.